caleb1248/timerjs/readme.md

-# Timerjs: Making browser-based timers simplified
+# Timerjs: Simplifing online timers
 # How to
 First link to the script
 ## Regular javascript